Career + Professional Services

 - Graduate school and post-graduate advising

 Sample Careers by Major

 A Bachelor of Science degree in Emergency Management affords graduates a broad array of professional opportunities upon graduation.
-Our recent graduates have joined the military services as commissioned officers and enlisted members.
-Some have become state or local law enforcement officers, or have joined fire departments.
-Others serve with FEMA.
-A number of recent graduates have joined private companies as entry-level supervisors.
-For private industry, areas in which our graduates work include:
+Our recent graduates have joined state and local emergency management agencies, hospital emergency preparedness programs, and fire and law enforcement departments.
+Others have joined the military services as commissioned officers and enlisted members.
+Many graduates join private companies and non-governmental agencies as emergency preparedness specialists, planners, humanitarian aid workers, and more.
+Areas in which our graduates work include:

 This is what makes this major so unique because our graduates pursue work in every engineering field they have a strong passion for.
 The limits are self imposed.
 Renewable energy firms are always reaching out to our graduates

 Possible positions for an Energy Systems Engineering major include:

 - Design engineer

 - Professional Engineer

 The Facilities Engineering (FENG) program prepares graduates for careers in facilities engineering, management, and operations.
 Facilities engineers are responsible for the safe, economical, compliant and sustainable operation of various equipment and systems in large facilities such as manufacturing plants, office buildings, hospitals, and power plants.

 MMA Facilities Engineers can be found in every business sector, in every level of management throughout industry all across the globe.